ligeiamag/ligeiamag.github.io/_spring-2020/br-yeager-interview.md

 movies, video games, and tabletop role playing games.
 Throughout high school and my early 20s, all my friends were musicians, so I more or less abandoned formal storytelling in favor of being in bands.
-But even then I was trying (and often failing) to tell stories with the music, or create an atmosphere that suggested a story.
+But even then I was trying (and ultimately failing) to tell stories with the music, or create an atmosphere that suggested a story.
 I was still writing---mostly poetry and song lyrics, but I didn't fully return to writing fiction until my late twenties (specifically mid-2013).

 I was always interested in horror---with books it started with R.L.
 Stine and Christopher Pike, then Edgar Allan Poe, then Lovecraft and so on.
-But I think the moment the dam broke was when my mom handed down her copy of *Geek Love.* I was maybe 12.
+But the dam really broke when my mom handed down her copy of *Geek Love.* I was maybe 12.
 That book made me realize that content forbidden in other mediums was permitted---and even celebrated---in literature.
 That probably set the tone for everything I've written so far.

 <div class="u-release my-5">
     <div class="container">